Best Health Insurance Company in India

 What is Hemophilia?

-• Excessive bleeding from cuts or injuries or after surgery.
+• Excessive bleeding from cuts, dental work or surgery

 • Blood in urine or stool